Azure/iotedgedev/README.md

 1. Install **OpenSSL 1.1.0g**
     - Windows
         1. [Download from OpenSSL's website](https://www.openssl.org/source/openssl-1.1.0g.tar.gz)
-        1. Extract the dowaloaded .tar.gz to C:\OpenSSL\
+        1. Extract the downloaded .tar.gz to C:\OpenSSL\

 1. Make sure both **Python 2.7 and Python 3** are installed

 1. Install dependencies

     Run the following command to install all the dependencies needed to build iotedgedev and run the tests.

+    ```
-    `pip install -r requirements_dev.txt`
+    pip install -r requirements_dev.txt
+    ```

 #### Run the tests

 Run the following command to run tests.

-    `tox`
+    tox